KeyboardKit/KeyboardKit/Readmes/Appearance.md

 ## Keyboard appearance

-KeyboardKit has a `KeyboardAppearance` protocol that describes how keyboards should be styled.

-Using an appearance instead of styling views manually gives you a very flexible way of styling your keyboards, where you can change the look or an entire keyboard by just replacing the appearance.
+KeyboardKit has a `KeyboardAppearance` protocol that describes how a keyboard should be styled.
+Using an appearance gives you a flexible way of styling your keyboards, where you can change the look or an entire keyboard by just replacing the appearance.

-`KeyboardInputViewController` will automatically create a `StandardKeyboardAppearance` when the extension is started.
-You can use this appearance as is or replace it with a custom appearance.

-You can subclass the `StandardKeyboardAppearance` and replace the parts you want or create an entirely custom appearance.

-## Appearance vs. Style
+## Appearance vs. style

-In KeyboardKit, some views are styled with an `appearance`, while some are styled with a `style`.

-The difference between appearances and styles, are that appearances are dynamic, while styles are fixed.

-Dynamic views use appearances, since their look can change depending on their context, while basic views use fixed styles.
+The difference between appearances and styles, is that appearances are dynamic while styles are fixed.
+In KeyboardKit, views use an appearance if they need dynamic styling or generate views that need to be styled, while basic views just use a style.

 ## Appearance vs layout